xmftweng/XAI/README.md

 # XAI
-Core code of paper 《Analysis of financial pressure impacts on the health care industry with an explainable machine learning method: China verus the USA》
+Dataset of paper 《Analysis of financial pressure impacts on the health care industry with an explainable machine learning method: China verus the USA》

-# ShapleyValue.ipynb
-In this document, the calculation process of Shapley value of the impact of financial pressure on the medical industry is shown.
-The financial pressure of the system and that of the United States can be modified on this code, just by modifying the input and output data sets.

 # visualization.R
 This file shows the visual code。